Tony Awards: History

-The award was founded in 1947 by a committee of the American Theatre Wing (ATW) headed by Brock Pemberton.
+The award was founded in 1947 by a committee of the American Theatre Wing (ATW), headed by Brock Pemberton.
 The award is named after Antoinette Perry, nicknamed Tony, an actress, director, producer and co-founder of the American Theatre Wing, who died in 1946.
 As her official biography at the Tony Awards website states, "At [Warner Bros. story editor] Jacob Wilk's suggestion, [Pemberton] proposed an award in her honor for distinguished stage acting and technical achievement.
 At the initial event in 1947, as he handed out an award, he called it a Tony.
 The name stuck."
 Nevertheless, the awards were sometimes referred to as the "Perry Awards" in their early years.

 The 1st Tony Awards was held on April 6, 1947, at the Waldorf Astoria hotel in New York City.
 The first prizes were "a scroll, cigarette lighter and articles of jewelry such as 14-carat gold compacts and bracelets for the women, and money clips for the men".
-ATW co-founder Louise Heims Beck was responsible for over seeing the organization of the first awards.
+ATW co-founder Louise Heims Beck was responsible for overseeing the organization of the first awards.
 It was not until the third awards ceremony in 1949 that the first Tony medallion was given to award winners.

 Since 1967, the award ceremony has been broadcast on U.S. national television and includes songs from the nominated musicals, and occasionally has included video clips of, or presentations about, nominated plays.
 The American Theatre Wing and The Broadway League jointly present and administer the awards.
 Audience size for the telecast is generally well below that of the Academy Awards shows, but the program reaches an affluent audience, which is prized by advertisers.
 According to a June 2003 article in The New York Times: "What the Tony broadcast does have, say CBS officials, is an all-important demographic: rich and smart.
 Jack Sussman, CBS's senior vice president in charge of specials, said the Tony show sold almost all its advertising slots shortly after CBS announced it would present the three hours.
 'It draws upscale premium viewers who are attractive to upscale premium advertisers,' Mr. Sussman said..."

-The viewership has declined from the early years of its broadcast history (for example, the number of viewers in 1974 was 20 million; in 1999, 9.2 million) but has settled into between six and eight million viewers for most of the decade of the 2000s.
+The viewership has declined from the early years of its broadcast history.
+For example, the number of viewers in 1974 was 20 million; in 1999, it was 9.2 million.
+For most of the 2000s, viewership was between six and eight million viewers.
 In contrast, the 2009 Oscar telecast had 36.3 million viewers.
+From 1987 to 2004, the award ceremony was represented by long-time Broadway press agency, Keith Sherman & Associates.
+Since 2003, all Tony awards ceremonies have ended with the Tony Award for Best Musical.